Lincy-Zoho/TemplateRepositoryNew/README.md

 #### Step 3: Set branch rules and required status checks, then validate with a PR

-## 3. How to configure Environment secrets
+## 3. How to configure environment secrets

-Go to your repository/organization and configure the required values.
+Go to your repository or organization and configure the required values.

-If there is no environment already created, create a new environment named `cliq-production` first.
+If no environment exists, create a new environment named `cliq-production` first.
 Then open:

 #### GitHub → Settings → Environments → `cliq-production` → Secrets